Guide to all the best creepy abandoned and haunted places in Wisconsin.

 Well, as we’ve covered earlier, it’s probably Siren – however, Stevens Point runs it a close second.

-The town is home to what is without doubt one of the most haunted roads in Wisconsin.
+The town is home to what is, without doubt, one of the most haunted roads in Wisconsin.

 Boy Scout Lane is an isolated road just outside of town.